bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN03/README.md

 | Geometric representation     | IfcPolyline                 |
 | IFC reference file available | Yes                         |

+- Refer to [Test Case Imports](#Test-Case-Imports) to know the prerequisites for the present test.

-The [Expected Results](#Expected-Results) section lists the material that will be used to assess the fulfilment of capabilities.
+- The [Expected Results](#Expected-Results) section lists the material that will be used to assess the fulfilment of capabilities.

-:zap: **This is a test-driven process: refer to the [Validation Criteria](#Validation-Criteria) to understand what is required by the test** :zap:
+- :zap: This is a test-driven process: refer to the [Validation Criteria](#Validation-Criteria) to understand what is required by the test :zap:

 ## Itemised Roots
 *This section lists the primary entities and concept templates being validated by this test instruction, these are listed to understand the scope of the data entities being addressed. this is the documentation of the data placed within BIMQ*